Splunk Cloud Platform

 • Mask confidential information in the data.

 When configuring field extractions and masking, you use regular expressions to select the data values that you want to extract or mask.
-You must write these regular expressions using Regular Expression 2 (RE2) syntax.
+You also can use regular expressions to define your filtering criteria.
+Be aware that you must write regular expressions using Regular Expression 2 (RE2) syntax.
 See Regular expression syntax for Ingest Processor pipelines for more information.

 The examples in the instructions that follow are based on the sample events described in the Create a pipeline section.